arnav-jain1/Sprint_2025/pl/hw/hw1.md

 	Therefore by induction hypothesis, $\text{if } t_{1} \rightarrow t_{1}' \text{ and } t_{1} \rightarrow t_{1}''$ then $t_{1}' == t_{1}''$

 16)
-	Intuition: The two statements agree because lets say that you have a statement `if nat t1 t2`, this would stall because there is no rule to apply to simplify this down so it would cause the language to malfunction.
-Likewise, `if badbool t1 t2` evaluates to wrong which gives the user the same info as the language stalling.
-So in essence, both ways of handling incorrect behavior tell the user the same information so they "agree"
+	Intuition: The two statements agree because lets say that you have a statement `if nat t1 t2`, this would stall because there is no rule to apply to simplify this down (it is in normal form) so it would cause the language to malfunction.
+Likewise, `if badbool t1 t2` evaluates to wrong (which is also normal form) which gives the user the same info as the language stalling.
+So in essence, both ways of handling incorrect behavior tell the user the same information by reducing to a normal form so they "agree"
 	Proof:
 	$$\frac{\text{if Nat} \space t_{1}\space t_{2} \rightarrow \text{if Nat} \space t_{1}\space t_{2}}{\text{if badbool} \space t_{1}\space t_{2} \rightarrow \text{wrong}}$$
 	Likewise